carpentries-lab/metagenomics-analysis/_episodes/09-hands_on-R-phyloseq.md

 - "The library `phyloseq` manages metagenomics objects and computes alpha diversity."
 - "Transform your named matrixes into Phyloseq objects using `pyhloseq(TAX, OTU)`."
 - "Use `help()` to discover the capabilities of libraries."
-- "The libraries `ggplot2` allow publication-quality plotting in R."
+- "The library `ggplot2` allow publication-quality plotting in R."
 ---
 ## First steps into R
 *It takes courage to sail in uncharted waters*